Paturages/ch-wiki/home.md

 Its main features are:
  * Mac Version
- * Support for Disjointed Chords
+ * Support for Disjoint Chords
  * Added another Star for a total of 7
  * MIDIFix is no longer needed
  * yrics now display ingame